 There is no single therapy protocol for depression because depression is not a single thing.
 What works depends on what’s driving it, what form it’s taking, and what the person actually needs.
 That said, a few things are consistently true.

-Effective depression therapy doesn’t just target symptoms — it works to understand what the depression is communicating.
-Depression is often a response to something: chronic stress, unexpressed grief, a life that’s significantly out of alignment with what actually matters to the person, relational patterns that are quietly draining, or old wounds that have never been fully processed.
+Effective depression therapy doesn’t just target symptoms.
+It works to understand what the depression is communicating.
+Depression is often a response to something: chronic stress, unexpressed grief, a life that’s badly out of alignment with what actually matters to you, relational patterns that quietly drain you, or old wounds that were never fully processed.
 Treating the symptom without understanding the signal is useful but limited.

 At Full Bloom, depression treatment often integrates multiple approaches depending on what’s present.
 For depression with a trauma history, EMDR and somatic work can address the underlying material more directly than talk therapy alone.
 For depression that’s rooted in relational patterns or identity questions, longer-term individual therapy does the deeper work.
 For situational depression tied to a significant life transition, shorter-term focused work can be highly effective.

-We also pay attention to the basics — not in a reductive way, but because sleep, movement, connection, and meaning are genuinely relevant to how depression responds to treatment.
-These aren’t replacements for therapy; they’re part of the same conversation.
+We also pay attention to the basics, and not in a reductive way, because sleep, movement, connection, and meaning are genuinely relevant to how depression responds to treatment.
+These aren’t replacements for therapy.
+They’re part of the same conversation.

 On Medication and Therapy

-As therapists, we don’t prescribe medication — but we’re not indifferent to it.
-For some people, medication is genuinely useful, particularly for moderate to severe depression where the neurochemical component is significant.
-For others, it’s not necessary or not wanted.
-We can help you think through those questions and, if relevant, connect you with a psychiatrist or your primary care provider for a conversation about whether medication makes sense in your situation.
+As therapists, we don’t prescribe medication, but we’re far from indifferent to it.
+For some people it’s genuinely useful, particularly for moderate to severe depression where the neurochemical component is significant.
+For others it’s not necessary or not wanted.
+We can help you think through those questions and, if it’s relevant, connect you with a psychiatrist or your primary care provider to talk about whether medication makes sense for you.

 Therapy and medication work differently and often work better together than either does alone.
 If you’re currently on medication and still experiencing significant symptoms, that’s a reason to add therapy, not a reason to dismiss it.